 Turkey Croquettes was a dish that was rarely made at home.
 But at diner that serves turkey every day, it was the perfect way to use the leftover turkey.

-It never fails that every time I roast a turkey, I always have more turkey than we can eat before we get tired of it.
-I re-use the leftovers just about every way you can think of, but a good portion always ends up in the freezer and never gets used.
+It never fails that every time I roast a turkey or make my dry brine turkey recipe, ย I always have more turkey than we can eat before we get tired of it.
+I re-use the leftovers just about every way you can think of, like my homemade turkey noodle soup recipe, but a good portion always ends up in the freezer and never gets used.

 What is a Croquette?

-“A Croquette is a small breadcrumbed fried food roll containing, usually as main ingredients, ground meat (veal, beef, chicken, or turkey), shellfish, fish, ham, cheese, mashed potatoes or vegetables, and mixed with béchamel or brown sauce, and soaked white bread, egg, onion, spices and herbs, wine, milk, beer, or some combination, sometimes with a filling, such as sautéed onions, mushrooms, or boiled eggs.
+“A Croquette is a small breadcrumbed fried food roll containing, usually as main ingredients, ground meat (veal, beef, chicken, or turkey), shellfish, fish, ham, cheese, mashed potatoes or vegetables, and mixed with bรฉchamel or brown sauce, and soaked white bread, egg, onion, spices and herbs, wine, milk, beer, or some combination, sometimes with a filling, such as sautรฉed onions, mushrooms, or boiled eggs.

 The croquette is usually shaped into a cylinder, disk, or oval shape, and then deep-fried.
 The croquette (from the French croquer, “to crunch”) has gained worldwide popularity, both as a delicacy and as fast food.”